Wahya Circle

 Once Divine Spirit began to Experience Matter, Marmoo, God of Chaos, began to keep the balance in His destructive ways on all life.

 The Birth Mother to Aboriginal people is also the Death Mother.
-They say Eingana holds a sinew of life attached to each of Her creatures, all that She creates.
-When She lets it go, that life stops.
-If She Herself should die, they say everything “that is” would cease to exist.
+They say Eingana holds a sinew of life-death energy attached to each of Her creations, all that She creates.
+When She lets it go, that creation stops.
+If She Herself should die, they say everything “that is” would cease to Be.

 Wednesday WM1